Effective altruism: Global health and development

 The alleviation of global poverty and neglected tropical diseases has been a focus of some of the earliest and most prominent organizations associated with effective altruism.
 Charity evaluator GiveWell was founded by Holden Karnofsky and Elie Hassenfeld in 2007 to address poverty, where they believe additional donations to be the most impactful.
 GiveWell's leading recommendations include: malaria prevention charities Against Malaria Foundation and Malaria Consortium, deworming charities Schistosomiasis Control Initiative and Deworm the World Initiative, and GiveDirectly for direct cash transfers to beneficiaries.
-The organization The Life You Can Save, which originated from Singer's book of the same name, works to alleviate global poverty by promoting evidence-backed charities, conducting philanthropy education, and changing the culture of giving in affluent countries.
+The organization The Life You Can Save, which originated from Singer's book The Life You Can Save, works to alleviate global poverty by promoting evidence-backed charities, conducting philanthropy education, and changing the culture of giving in affluent countries.

 Animal welfare

 Improving animal welfare has been a focus of many effective altruists.
 Singer and Animal Charity Evaluators (ACE) have argued that effective altruists should prioritize changes to factory farming over pet welfare.
-60 billion land animals are slaughtered and between 1 and 2.7 trillion individual fish are killed each year for human consumption.
+Over 80 billion land animals are slaughtered and between 1 and 2.7 trillion individual fish are killed each year for human consumption.

 A number of non-profit organizations have been established that adopt an effective altruist approach toward animal welfare.
 ACE evaluates animal charities based on their cost-effectiveness and transparency, particularly those tackling factory farming.
-Other animal initiatives affiliated with effective altruism include Animal Ethics' and Wild Animal Initiative's work on wild animal suffering, addressing farm animal suffering with cultured meat, and expanding the circle of concern so that people care more about all kinds of animals.
 Faunalytics focuses on animal welfare research.
-The Sentience Institute is a think tank founded to expand the moral circle to other species.
+Other animal initiatives affiliated with effective altruism include Animal Ethics' and Wild Animal Initiative's work on wild animal suffering, addressing farm animal suffering with cultured meat, and increasing concern for all kinds of animals.
+The Sentience Institute is a think tank founded to expand the moral circle to other sentient beings.